ceramey1997/BluesBot/README.md

-This is our README
+This is our README \n\n

-Things to do
+Things to do \n
--Get bot to leave if queue is empty
+-Get bot to leave if queue is empty \n
--have bot say goodbye
+-have bot say goodbye \n
--fix global variable issue
+-fix global variable issue\n
--Update readme
+-Update readme\n
--non hardcoded voice channel
+-non hardcoded voice channel\n
--restart feature
+-restart feature\n
--general cleanup + commenting
+-general cleanup + commenting\n
--implement spotify commands on bot side
+-implement spotify commands on bot side\n
--HAVE FUN
+-HAVE FUN\n